Learn How to Play the Guitar - for Beginners

-There are 2 basic functions of the guitar:
+There are two basic functions of the guitar:

-The guitar’s body’s duty is amplifying what we play: the strings are attached to the bridge and the whole instrument starts resonating when we hit a chord.
+The duty of the guitar’s body is to amplify what we play: the strings are attached to the bridge and the whole instrument starts resonating when we hit a chord.
 The hollow body of an acoustic guitar allows sound produced from the strings to be amplified.

-The electric guitars’ pickups are mostly magnetic parts, they are responsible for picking up the string/body vibrations and translating this into sound through your amplifier.
-By using the pickup selector switch you can choose which pickup(s) to activate.
+The electric guitar’s pickups are mostly magnetic parts, they are responsible for picking up the string/body vibrations and translating them into sound through your amplifier.
+By using the pickup selector switch, you can choose which pickup(s) to activate.

 Parts of the guitar